 The Distinguished Faculty Rank is a promotion to a prestigious, tenured rank above that of full professor.
 Individuals so appointed are at a professional level beyond that which can be attained at the campus level.

 SUNY Statutory Colleges

-Each SUNY Statutory College must confirm in writing whether their Distinguished designation awards will be an honorific distinction or a change in faculty rank.
+In its first year of participation, each SUNY Statutory College must confirm in writing whether its Distinguished designation awards will be an honorific distinction or a change in faculty rank.

 SUNY Community College Campuses